Elite Estate Planning

 Virtually everyone has something they would like passed along to a specific person, even if they do not have a significant monetary value.
 And, most of us would prefer to choose the person who will inventory and distribute our belongings when we are gone, rather than leaving that task to chance.
 But that’s just one reason to plan.
 There’s much more to an estate plan than directions for passing property after your death.

 Some key elements in a comprehensive estate plan include:

-Strategic titling of property to facilitate transfer of assets and manage tax obligations
+- Strategic titling of property to facilitate the transfer of assets and manage tax obligations

 Neglecting these issues today can cause significant problems for you and your family tomorrow.
 For example, when you pass away without a will, intestate succession may have unexpected results, leaving your dependents in difficult circumstances.
 Or, failing to appoint a healthcare surrogate could mean that decision-making falls to an unqualified family member, or could cause conflict among your loved ones.